SUSTAINABILITY PLAN, MAYOR'S ACTION AGENDA & SUMMIT

-The first City of St. Louis Sustainability Plan was formally adopted by the City's Planning Commission on January 9, 2013.
-On February 28th, Mayor Slay announced his Mayor's Sustainability Action Agenda of priority initiatives for Sustainability Plan implementation for the coming five years.
-The City anticipates holding a Mayor's Sustainability Summit III :: implement in November 2013.
+The first City of St. Louis Sustainability Plan was formally adopted by the City's Planning Commission in January 2013.
+In February 2013, Mayor Slay announced his Mayor's Sustainability Action Agenda of priority initiatives for Sustainability Plan implementation for the coming five years.
+The Mayor's Sustainability Summit III :: implement was held Nov 6-9, 2013.
+Updates and related documents will be posted shortly; check back soon or sign up to receive e-blasts with sustainability news.

-The City has launched a Sustainable Neighborhood Initiative.
-Two 2013 efforts will be developing a searchable Sustainable Neighborhood Toolkit of resources, and holding a Sustainable Neighborhood Small Grant Competition (applications due June 15th).
-To learn more please visit http://sustainableneighborhood.net/ and if you have questions email them to firstname.lastname@example.org.
+In 2013 the City launched a Sustainable Neighborhood Initiative.
+Two initial efforts were creating a Sustainable Neighborhood Toolkit of resources and holding a Sustainable Neighborhood Small Grant Competition.
+Seven small grant winners were announced July 1.
+To learn more, please visit http://sustainableneighborhood.net.

 Sustainable Land Lab

 The City partnered with Washington University on this innovative competition designed to generate sustainable solutions to the challenge of having too many vacant lots in the City.
-Forty-eight teams submitted creative entries, and five winning teams will receive $5,000 and the chance to implement their sustainability idea on four vacant lots in the Old North St. Louis neighborhood.
-A Groundbreaking will occur on April 27th at 10 am in Old North St. Louis.
+Forty-eight teams submitted creative entries, and five winning teams received $5,000 and the chance to implement their sustainability idea on four vacant lots in the Old North St. Louis neighborhood.
 Follow their progress here.

-If you want to receive sustainability e-blast news, send an email to WernerC@stlouis-mo.gov
+If you would like to receive sustainability e-blast news, send an email to WernerC@stlouis-mo.gov

 Awards and Recognition